UCDavisLibrary/ava/digitizing_ava_boundaries.md

 ii.
 Open the Snapping Options (Settings menu → Snapping Options) iii.
 Set Layer Selection to “Current Layer” (the all.geojson layer you selected earlier in the Layers Panel), Snap To “To Vertex and Segment”, Tolerance to 20 Pixels (adjust this as needed), and finally check the boxes for “Enable topological editing” and “Enable snapping on intersection”.

+The AVA Project team has made a [Video](https://drive.google.com/open?id=0B9xw97DGLpqATk9sTUFiM2ZuUFk) of the process of setting up your project file.

 ### Digitizing the Boundary:
 1. Toggle Editing on for the new AVA GeoJSON file.
 2. You have two options for digitizing the boundary: